 Below is an example of wiring for multiple limit switches.
 There are two different ways to connect inputs to the board and if you are using transistor style switches you will need to use the correct method for PNP or NPN depending on your switch type.
-Inputs are broken up into three grounds of 10, all of which are configured for PNP or NPN through jumper setting.
+Inputs are broken up into three grounds of 10 and the bottom bank is further broken into two groups of five, all of which are configured for PNP or NPN through jumper setting.
 Pins 1+2 set the group to PNP and pins 2+3 set for NPN as labeled on each header.
 Either method can be used with normal contact switches.